jgruber/tmos-cloudinit/README.md

   - ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAGEA3FSyQwBI6Z+nCSjUUk8EEAnnkhXlukKoUPND/RRClWz2s5TCzIkd3Ou5+Cyz71X0XmazM3l5WgeErvtIwQMyT1KjNoMhoJMrJnWqQPOt5Q8zWd9qG7PBl9+eiH5qV7NZ mykey@host
 ```

-### Things You Can Add to Your Userdata ###
+# TMOS Cloudinit Modules Support for SSH Keys and Passwords #

-In addition to the delcared elements, these modules also supports `cloud-config` delcarations for `ssh_authorized_keys`.
+In addition to the delcared elements, these modules also supports `cloud-config` delcarations for `ssh_authorized_keys` using the standard cloudinit `cloud-config` declaration syntax.
 Any declared keys will be authorized for the TMOS root account.

 ### additional userdata ###